Professional Photographer Steve Glass

 Should I Get Professional Make-Up?

-It depends.
-Certainly for women who wear make-up, especially if you’re in the habit of applying base everyday, it can be helpful to have a professional on several counts.
 For men I don’t recommend it.
 If you you are a woman who never wears foundation, often your everyday make-up will work just fine.
 Since I give you all the takes from an acting session, it can improve your yield to have professional make-up.
 If you’re at a point in your life where aging skin bothers you, then I say it’s worth it.
 Some women who are in the habit of using professional make-up simply book an MUA (Make-Up Artist) because it’s relaxing.

 I do not recommend stopping by the MAC or Sephora counter on the way to me.
 My experience is that it’s inconsistent and tends to be heavy handed.
 If you use one of the folks I recommend you’re using experienced MUAs who are often on the set of movie productions.
 It may feel heavy handed but it won’t look that way.

 If you are coming to me at my home studio I can recommend professional hair and make-up folks that will meet you at my home.
 I do not recommend you bring your own.
 They may be as good as or better than my recommendations for all I know.
 But I don’t know their work.
 I know the work of the folks I recommend.
 They work on movie sets and television studios.
-I do not mark up their services and charge you.
+I do not mark up their services.
 You pay them directly.
 All I get in return is a well prepped subject.

 I don’t think men benefit greatly from professional hair and make-up.
 Larger societal questions and implications aside, it’s how it is.
 There is a visual currency and we’re not use to seeing men with make-up in most situations.
 Does an experienced MUA make a man look better?
 Yes.
 But in my opinion it’s not as significant as with women.